When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 Please reach out to firstname.lastname@example.org for more information.

 Absolutely!
 There are two ways to do this.
-The first way is that we empower you to do the work yourself - this means that we give you some fun learning materials that help you to translate your “problem area” into a Challenge with guidelines and rules.
+The first way is that we empower you to do the work yourself - this means that we give you some fun learning materials that help you to translate your “problem area” into a crowdsourcing project with guidelines and rules.
 So, that’s cool!
 You get to learn a new skill.
 The second option is that we can do the work for you.
 Yes, it will cost extra.
-You get the time, attention, and expertise of a Challenge Designer (that’s our spiffy name for them) who has a keen eye for shaping a problem into a Challenge.
-Either way, you will end up with a Challenge that people are wild to solve!
+You get the time, attention, and expertise of a Crowdsourcing Designer (that’s our spiffy name for them) who has a keen eye for shaping a problem into a project or competition.
+Either way, you will end up with something that people are wild to solve!

-A Challenge progresses from stage to stage throughout its life:
+A typical project progresses from stage to stage throughout its life:

-Preview Mode - When a challenge is created, it automatically goes into Preview mode.
-The Challenge page is hidden which allows the author to finish the work, share with friends and collegues to get feedback, and continue working on the Challenge.
-When it's ready to be put up on the site, the Challenge is Published.
+Preview Mode - When the page is created, it automatically goes into Preview mode.
+It is hidden which allows the author to finish the work, share with friends and collegues to get feedback, and continue working on the details.
+When it's ready to be put up on the site, the crowdsouring project is Published.

-Fund the Challenge - Before a challenge is ready for competition, all funding for a prize must be in place and the submission form (the information collected from the innovators) must be complete.
-Raising funds, pre-registering users, creating buzz, discussing and updating the challenge can all happen during this phase.
-The schedule for the challenge should also be set during this phase.
+Funding - Before a project is ready for competition, all funding for a prize must be in place and the submission form (the information collected from the innovators) must be complete.
+Raising funds, pre-registering users, creating buzz, discussing and updating the project can all happen during this phase.
+The Timeline should also be set during this phase.

-Pre-registration - Before a challenge is ready to accept submissions, competitors can pre-register for the challenge.
-This stage can happen along side Fund the Challenge.
+Pre-registration - Before a project is ready to accept submissions, competitors can pre-register for it.
+This stage can happen along side Funding.

-Enter - The challenge is now ready for innovators to submit their solutions to the challenge.
-The challenge will continue to have updates and discussions.
+Enter - The project is now ready for the crowd to submit their solutions to the problem.
+There will continue to b eupdates and discussions during this phase.

-Judging - Submissions are evaluated by a panel of judges against the criteria set forth for the challenge.
+Judging - Submissions are evaluated by a panel of judges against the criteria set forth.

 Voting - An optional phase where the crowd can vote on submissions to help determine a winner.

-Won - The winners are announced and the challenge is complete.
+Won - The winners are announced and the crowdsourcing project is complete.

 Address a problem area where there is an opportunity for change and success can be measured